keu/docs/software/renew-tls-cert.md

 6. Note your certificate name for when you create a Kubernetes TLS secret and push it to your Software configuration as described in the Software installation guide ([AWS](install-aws-standard.md#step-5-create-a-kubernetes-tls-secret)/[GCP](install-gcp-standard.md#step-5-create-a-kubernetes-tls-secret)/[AKS](install-azure-standard.md/#step-5-create-a-kubernetes-tls-secret)).

-## Manually Renew TLS Certificates
+## Manually renew TLS certificates

 Larger organizations with dedicated security teams will likely have their own processes for requesting and renewing TLS certificates.
 Regardless, there are specific steps you have to complete for Astronomer when renewing TLS certificates: